Food Service Managers Career

 Managerial Skills: Food service managers may deal with budget matters; they also coordinate and supervise workers.

-Organizational Skills: Food service managers keep track of many different schedules, budgets, and people at once.
+Organizational Skills: Food service managers keep track of many different schedules, budget and people at once.

 Problem-solving Skills: The ability to resolve personnel issues and customer-related problems is imperative to the work of managers.
 As a result, they must be creative and practical when solving problems.

 Verbal Communication Skills: Food service managers must give clear orders to staff and be able to explain information to employees and customers.

 Patience and Fitness: Food service managers in small establishments may spend a lot of time on their feet, often working long hours.
 They need stamina to handle the physical and other stresses of the job.